SAGE-OF-SIX-PATHS/OdinsEye/backend/README.md

 ## This is the API for the Personalized User Feature in the API design documentation, It features Register, Login, ....

+### this is the deployed link of the Auth API: https://odinseye-1.onrender.com

 This is a starter template for a MERN stack application using JSON Web Tokens (JWT).
 The backend is built with [TypeScript](https://www.typescriptlang.org/), [Express](https://expressjs.com), [MongoDB](https://www.mongodb.com) and [Resend](https://resend.com) (for sending emails).
 Includes: